KaranRohra/e-kart/README.md

 - Always run backend server from `e-kart/backend` folder, using `python manage.py runserver` command
 - Always run frontend server from `e-kart/frontend` folder, using `npm run start` command
 - Make sure you run all commands from `8th point (Backend setup)` after every pull
+- Make sure you all commands from `project directory only`
+- Follow steps in `listed order only`